Gophercraft/core/docs/DATAPACK.md

 # Text files

-Gophercraft makes use of [a minimal text format inspired by JSON](https://github.com/Gophercraft/text).
+Gophercraft makes use of [a custom text format inspired by JSON and CSV](https://github.com/Gophercraft/text).

 ## Pack.txt